ossobv/asterisklint/README.rst

 * Expression parsing.
 * Function argument parsing.
 * Recursive #includes probably make asterisklint run out of stack.
+* Trim CALLERID match (as used in FreePBX dialplan).
+* Add functions DB, DB_EXISTS, MD5 (as used in FreePBX dialplan).
+* Add apps Authenticate, AGI (as used in FreePBX dialplan).
+* Scan for missing dialplan-includes.
 * Add checks for recursive dialplan-includes.
 * For the Goto/Gosub-visiting:
   - Attempt to match contexts by regex if there are $VARs involved?